 Most terms in ocean models are calculated using second-order accurate formulae.
 The advection of tracers should however be calculated using schemes of higher order accuracy (typically third or fourth order) which also take care to retain the upper and lower bounds of the advected quantities.
-There is a very extensive literature on this subject (Durran, 1999, Brasseur and Jacob, 2017) and it is generally agreed that the advecting velocity field should be constrained to be sufficiently smooth (e.g., Hicak

-270 et al., 2012).
-Ilicak et al., 2012).
+There is a very extensive literature on this subject (Durran, 1999, Brasseur and Jacob, 2017) and it is generally agreed that the advecting velocity field should be constrained to be sufficiently smooth (e.g., Ilicak et al., 2012).
 The effective resolution of the model also depends on how scale-selective the dissipation of variance is near the grid scale (Soufflet et al. 2016).

 Specific terms in the equations of motion present different challenges depending on the grid that has been chosen.
-For terrainfollowing coordinates, calculation of the horizontal pressure gradient to higher order (Shchepetkin and McWilliams, 2003) and of the diffusion along isopycnal surfaces (Lemarié et al., 2011) is beneficial, and some smoothing of the bathymetry is
+For terrain-following coordinates, calculation of the horizontal pressure gradient to higher order (Shchepetkin and McWilliams, 2003) and of the diffusion along isopycnal surfaces (Lemarié et al., 2011) is beneficial, and some smoothing of the bathymetry is necessary.

-275 necessary.
 Formulation of the governing equations for the cells that are only partially filled by water is an active area of research (Adcroft, 2013; Debreu et al., 2020).
 For C-grid models, calculation of the Coriolis term should ensure conservation of energy and some care is needed to avoid unintended transfer of energy to the grid-scale (Hollingsworth et al. 1983, Bell et al. 2017, Ducousso et al., 2017).

 The strengths and weaknesses of various time-stepping schemes used in ocean models are reviewed in Lemarié et al. (2015).
-Various approaches have been taken to the time-stepping of the external (barotropic) mode (Shchepetkin and McWilliams,

-2003; Demange et al., 2019).
+Various approaches have been taken to the time-stepping of the external (barotropic) mode (Shchepetkin and McWilliams, 2003; Demange et al., 2019).

-34.3 Parameterization of unresolved processes
+4.3 Parameterization of unresolved processes

 The parameterization of unresolved processes is of primary importance: Fox-Kemper et al. (2019) provides a useful review.
 The classic parameterizations of isopycnal diffusion (Redi, 1982; Visbeck et al., 1997), and of the slumping of isotherms by baroclinic instabilities (Gent and McWilliams, 1990) work well in climate models with order 1° grid spacing.
 The latter needs to be developed further for models of higher resolution using ideas such as Bachman (2017) and Mak et al. (2018).
 It is increasingly clear that sub-mesoscale motions within the ocean surface boundary layer flux heat vertically (Fox-Kemper et al., 2011) and generate filamentary structure.
-The interaction of these motions with standard parametrisations of turbulence (Imlauf and Burchard, 2005) and Langmuir turbulence (Reichl et al., 2016) is an active area of research as is the

-(Umlauf and Burchard, 2005) and Langmuir turbulence (Reichl et al., 2016) is an active area of research as is the parameterization of internal dissipation by internal gravity waves generated by tidal displacements over steep bathymetry (de Lavergne et al., 2020).
+The interaction of these motions with standard parametrisations of turbulence (Umlauf and Burchard, 2005) and Langmuir turbulence (Reichl et al., 2016) is an active area of research as is the parameterization of internal dissipation by internal gravity waves generated by tidal displacements over steep bathymetry (de Lavergne et al., 2020).
 Machine learning (ML) methods are being applied to the parametrisation of sub-gridscale motions (Zanna & Bolton 2020, Ross et al. 2023) and are likely to play important roles in future ocean models.